-October – 2019
+November – 2019

 Whenever you invest, you are at risk of loss of principal as the market does fluctuate.
 Past performance is not indicative of future results.
 Purchases are subject to suitability.
 This requires a review of an investor’s objective, risk tolerance, and time horizons.
 Investing always involves risk and possible loss of capital.
-Cooper Financial Investments, LLC is not affiliated with Gradient Investments, LLC.
+Cooper FInancial Investments, LLC is not affiliated with Gradient Investments, LLC.